A veterinary assistant must love dogs! And cats, and birds, and gerbils and reptiles.

 The college is one of 32 nationwide that has received approval through the National Association of Veterinary Technicians in America (NAVTA).

 Certify your skills

 Earn valuable industry credentials!
 Course work qualifies students to sit for one or more exams administered by the National Association of Veterinary Technicans in America (NAVTA).

 Your admission as a TCC student does not guarantee your acceptance into this program.

-Admission is competitive, with 15 to 18 students admitted each spring semester.
+Admission is competitive, with 15 to 18 students admitted each fall semester.

 You must also: